glorylo/Joyride/README.md

 Here are some of the features included with Joyride

 - Built-in starter configuration to quickly get you up and running.
 - Support for mostly native actions for ios and android.
-Currently hybrid apps have limited support thus far.
+Currently hybrid apps have limited support.
 - Handling of collection of elements
 - Smart element and collection mappings
 - Predefined steps for interacting with different widgets such as checkboxes, entering text, etc.